 Focus on goals

-As a district manager, you have sales goals to meet, and it’s your job to develop the sales teams from each store.
+As a district manager, you have sales goals to meet.
+It’s your job to develop the sales teams from each store.
 Set expectations for each manager, whether that’s a goal based on something measurable like sales and executing a company-wide merchandising reset or something more abstract like improving customer service.

 Setting goals is the first step, but great district managers also help their employees achieve their goals.
-Ask your managers if there are ways you can help them achieve those objectives, and be sure to coach them along the way.
+Ask your managers if there are ways you can help them achieve those objectives.
+Be sure to coach them along the way.
 Track their progress, and if you find that there are issues, take the time to find out what’s going on — and find a solution.

-The best district managers don’t reprimand their manager and employees for not meeting their goals, but rather coach and encourage them to keep going and striving for improvement.
+The best district managers don’t reprimand their manager and employees for not meeting their goals.
+Rather coach and encourage them to keep going and striving for improvement.

 Times, they are a’changing, and those who don’t embrace new technology will be left in the dust.
 Adopting new technology can be daunting, but it’s nearly impossible to be a good district manager without taking advantage of the latest systems.

-Much of retail operations can be streamlined with the right tools, allowing you to spend less time on routine tasks and more time dedicated to your team.
-From choosing the right POS system to finding the best retail audit and store communication platform, this technology changes not only the way you can do your job, but also how efficiently your managers can do their job.
+Much of retail operations can be streamlined with the right tools.
+This allows you to spend less time on routine tasks and more time dedicated to your team.
+From choosing the right POS system to finding the best retail audit and store communication platform, technology changes not only the way you can do your job, but also how efficiently your managers can do their job.

 The best district managers are data-driven and understand metrics like sell-through rate, sales per square foot, and gross and net profit.
 Having the right tech in places means you can make more insightful recommendations that make a real difference to the bottom line.